Key Takeaways

 STEP 1: Sign in to your Shopify account with admin credentials.

-STEP 2: Go to ‘Settings’ in the Shopify Admin.
+STEP 2: Go to Markets in the left panel.

 That’s it!
 Your Shopify Market is live and now you can configure and control all the Language and Domains, Product Pricings, Taxes, Shipping Rules, and payments from the dashboard.